Silvestre08/AngularDeepDives/ReactiveForms/README.md

 # Reactive forms

-Reactive forms are for complex forms than template driven forms.
-They are better as well if our preference is to have more code driven forms instead of html driven forms.
+Reactive forms are better suited for more complex forms than template driven forms.
+They are better as well if our preference is to have more code driven forms, instead of html driven forms.
 We are going to use the same template as we did for the course of template driven forms: edit user contacts.
 On a form, we usually want to track lots of flags per field: